expectedparrot/edsl/docs/overview.rst

 Key features
 ------------
-*Python Integration*

-EDSL leverages Python's robust ecosystem, seamlessly integrating with existing Python tools.
+*Python Integration*: EDSL leverages Python's robust ecosystem, seamlessly integrating with existing Python tools.
 It is ideally used within a notebook environment, facilitating the execution and detailed analysis of research outcomes.
 Key features include: